lamm-mit/LifeGPT/README.md

 The file [LifeGPT_toroidal_rot_pos_on_15_percent_forgetful_mask_broad_ent.py](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/LifeGPT_toroidal_rot_pos_on_15_percent_forgetful_mask_broad_ent.py) corresponds to training (and periodically benchmarking at temperature=0) a model without forgetful causal masking (FCM), and using high-entropy data.

 ### Training Tutorial
-The following is a walk-through, of the process of writing python code for training LifeGPT, with some example hyperparameters from our paper.
+The following is a walk-through of the process of writing python code for training LifeGPT, with some example hyperparameters from our paper.

 0. **Import Modules:**
 ```python